Things to do

 Visit the Rum Point Club Restaurant for lunch and the always-lively Wreck Bar & Grill.
 On weekends, it’s a hive of action.
-Relax, chill out and sip a chilly local Stingray beer or a rum punch or two from a picnic table on the sandy beach.
+Relax, chill out and sip a local Caybrew beer or their famous Mud Slide from a picnic table on the sandy beach.

 Take pictures with the turtles at Cayman Turtle Farm

 The breeding pond is rimmed by a sandy nesting beach where you can watch scores of huge green sea turtles, the farm’s breeding stock.
 Some weigh in at more than 270 kg.
-Not surprisingly, turtles are the stars here and the turtle tanks house Kemp’s ridley, loggerhead and hawksbill varieties.
+Not surprisingly, turtles are the stars here and the turtle tanks house Kemp’s Ridley, loggerhead and hawksbill varieties.
 At the touch tanks, get a photo taken while you hold a young green sea turtle.
-Adult admission is CI$45 and CI$25 for kids age four to 12.
+You can also sponsor a turtle to be released into the wild during the annual turtle release event.

 Smell the flowers at Queen Elizabeth II Botanic Park